Italy and Medugorje Pilgrimage 2026

 The men of Bari sailed away on the long voyage back to the southeast coast of Italy.
 Before getting there, they stopped at the nearby port of San Giorgio to make a beautiful box (casket) to hold the saint’s relics.
 When they arrived in Bari, May 9, 1087, the townspeople thronged to the harbor to welcome the saint’s remains.
 The returning men made a solemn vow to build a magnificent church to honor St. Nicholas.
 The crypt was completed by October 1089 and Pope Urban II laid the relics of St. Nicholas beneath the crypt’s altar, consecrating a shrine that became one of medieval Europe’s great pilgrimage centers.
 The main church was built in ten years, but it wasn’t until the middle of the 12th century that the imposing and majestic Basilica di San Nicola was complete.
 It is a particularly fine example of Romanesque architecture and served as a prototype for many other churches and cathedrals.

-The ferry from Bari, Italy, to Dubrovnik, Croatia, is a seasonal route, operating from May to October, with Jadrolinija being the primary operator.
-This is an over night ferry and we will have cabins for the over night mini-cruise.
+The ferry from Bari, Italy, to Split, Croatia, is a seasonal route, operating from May to October, with Jadrolinija being the primary operator.
+This is an over night ferry and we will have premium reclining seating for the over night sailing.

 Sept 14-18 Medjugorje